Cat-Of-Devil/lampstack/README.md

-# Switchable LAMP Stack
+# LAMP Stack
-Provides the ability to customize developement environments.
+Provides customizable LAMP stack.

 It includes:
- * PHP 5.6.30, runs on port 8888 and PHP 7.1.3, runs on port 8889
+ * PHP 5.6.30, and 7.1.3, from official docker images, both can run at the same time, on different ports
- * www folder for sources
  * mysql data files on db_data folder
- * uses apache2
  * mysql 5.7.30 database

 Run with:

-Choose desired folder php56 / php71 and run `docker-compose up -d`.
+Enter folder .docker and run `docker-compose up -d` to start the stack.

 To be continued.